 Dreadnought Resources overview

 Dreadnought Resources Limited explores for and develops natural resources properties in Australia.
 The company explores for gold, copper, and nickel deposits.
 It holds interests in the Tarraji-Yampi Ni-Cu-Au project located in the West Kimberley; the Rocky Dam Au project located to the east of Kalgoorlie in the Eastern Goldfields Superterrane; and the Illaara Au-Cu-Pb-Zn project located to the northwest of Kalgoorlie in the Yilgarn Craton, Western Australia.
-The company was formerly known as Tychean Resources Limited and changed its name to Dreadnought Resources Ltd in February y 2019 in August 2013.
+The company was formerly known as Tychean Resources Limited and changed its name to Dreadnought Resources Ltd in February 2019.
 Dreadnought Resources Limited was incorporated in 2006 and is based in Subiaco, Australia.